 3. Admission to Law Practice: Name of each state and federal jurisdiction and date of admission to practice in each.
-To be considered for Academy membership, you must have been a member of the bar for not less than 10 years.
+To be considered for Academy membership, you must have been a member of the bar for at least 10 years.

-4. Employment: In chronological order, list all places and dates of selfemployment in the practice of law, and the names and addresses of each employer and dates of employment in the practice of law or law-related work (e.g., law teacher, law clerk or research attorney with a court).
+4. Employment: In chronological order, list all places and dates of employment, including self-employment, along with the names and addresses of each employer in the practice of law or law-related work (e.g., law teacher, law clerk or research attorney with a court).

-- 5. Predominantly appellate practice: To be considered for Academy membership, you must certify that you have a predominantly appellate practice.
-The Academy will consider numerical and other types of evidence of a predominantly appellate practice. - (a) Appellate cases handled as lead counsel: One way to demonstrate that you have a predominantly appellate practice is to certify that you have been lead counsel for a party in 20 or more specifically identified appeals or writ proceedings and have argued orally in 10 or more specifically identified appeals or writ proceedings.
+5. Predominantly appellate practice: To be considered for Academy membership, you must certify that you have a predominantly appellate practice.
+The Academy will consider numerical and other types of evidence of a predominantly appellate practice.

+(a) Appellate cases handled as lead counsel: One way to demonstrate that you have a predominantly appellate practice is to certify that you have been lead counsel for a party in 20 or more specifically identified appeals or writ proceedings and have argued orally in 10 or more specifically identified appeals or writ proceedings.
 "Lead counsel" is defined in the Academy's Constitution, Article 3, Section 1(b)(i), and means that you personally: (1) read or directed the review of the record on appeal, (2) performed or directed the principal legal research, and (3) were the principal author of all of the briefs.
 On a separate page, please list the case name, year of decision or settlement, and official and unofficial citations (if any) for each case.
-For non-California or federal cases please also identify the court name. - (b) Other appellate cases: If you were involved in other appellate cases (e.g., where you were not lead counsel or where you wrote an amicus brief), you are welcome to describe the nature and extent of that work on an attachment distinct from the 5(a) list. - (c) State and describe the percentage of your professional time devoted to actual appellate practice. - (d) State and describe the percentage of your professional time devoted to appellate law-related matters (e.g., teaching, writing, lecturing, committee work).
+For non-California or federal cases please also identify the court name.

+(b) Other appellate cases: If you were involved in other appellate cases (e.g., where you were not lead counsel or where you wrote an amicus brief), you are welcome to describe the nature and extent of that work on an attachment distinct from the 5(a) list.

+(c) State and describe the percentage of your professional time devoted to actual appellate practice.

+(d) State and describe the percentage of your professional time devoted to non-case matters related to appellate law and practice (e.g., teaching, writing, lecturing, committee work).

-(e) Relate the history of your involvement in appellate work, describing a nature and extent of your past appellate practice and appellate-law related tivities.
-6. Publications: Please list any appellate related publications (e.g., ticles, columns, blogs) that you would like the Academy to consider, with ations, if any.
-7. Non-appellate law activities: If you wish, you may describe the ture and extent of your past and present law practice and law activities not ated to appellate law, and provide citations to those publication.
+(e) Relate the history of your involvement in appellate work, describing the nature and extent of your past appellate practice and activities related to appellate law.

+6. Publications: Please list any appellate related publications (e.g., articles, columns, blogs) that you would like the Academy to consider, with citations, if any.

+7. Non-appellate law activities: If you wish, you may describe the nature and extent of your past and present law practice and law activities not related to appellate law.
+Please provide citations to any publications.

 8. Examples of your oral arguments: Many federal appellate courts, including the Ninth Circuit, have archived oral argument recordings, and some state appellate courts have these as well.
 Online services such as Westlaw also have transcriptions of some oral arguments.
-If readily available, please provide links or online citations to 1-3 oral arguments you have given.
+If readily available, please provide links or online citations to one to three oral arguments you have presented.